Last Updated: February 26, 2021

 And if money doesn't move you, human misery may.
-Domestic violence--and most other mental illness also--has a long tail, influencing the children and future generations.
+Domestic violence--and most other manifestations of mental illness or imbalance also--has a long tail, influencing the children and future generations.
 People who have witnessed mass killings may need extra community support and mental health services for years.

 It's a real community question; community mental health deserves a prominent place in a discussion of community development.

 1. The U.S. has suffered from inadequate implementation of the community mental health movement for more than 50 years.